microsoft/pxt/README.md

 The last command will open default browser and point it to http://localhost:3232/

-The `kind target microbit` is essentially the same as `mkdir node_modules; npm install pxt-microbit` plus setting up `pxtcli.json` file to point to the target.
+The `pxt target microbit` is essentially the same as `mkdir node_modules; npm install pxt-microbit` plus setting up `pxtcli.json` file to point to the target.

-In future, you just need to run `kind serve`.
+In future, you just need to run `pxt serve`.
 You can also run `npm update` to upgrade the target and PXT.

 ## Build